About Me

 Hi!
 My name is Caroline and I'm a journalist based in Los Angeles, CA. I'm currently a reporting fellow for the Los Angeles Times.

 I've previously worked for Politico, the Tampa Bay Times and the Dallas Morning News.
-I graduated in December from Duke University, where I covered North Carolina politics and local news for The 9th Street Journal and INDY Week.
+I graduated in 2022 from Duke University, where I covered North Carolina politics and local news for The 9th Street Journal and INDY Week.

 I'm a member of NLGJA and have experience in breaking news, beat reporting and opinion writing.
 Explore my portfolio to see my work!